c4pt000/CHINESE-DOGE-XORED-VIRUS/README.md

 requires two physicals NICs ports that can be seperated or used individually as a passed through adapter one for WAN passed through and one for LAN to host running KVM image

 <br>
-create ECDSA based self signed CA cert in "cert manager"
+* create ECDSA based self signed CA cert in "cert manager" also requires "exporting the CA self signed cert to import into the browser accessing squidguard clamav * scanning and enabling the self signed cert in the squidguard proxy
+* PackageProxy Server: General SettingsGeneral -> https://github.com/c4pt000/CHINESE-DOGE-XORED-VIRUS/blob/main/CA-self-signed.png Services->Squid Proxy Server
 <br>
 default user pass for this image
 <br>